tqzhong/CG4MCTG/README.md

 # CG4MCTG
 This is the official implementation for the paper [Benchmarking and Improving Compositional Generalization of Multi-aspect Controllable Text Generation](https://arxiv.org/pdf/2404.04232.pdf) which has been accepted to appear at the main conference of ACL 2024.
-If you have any questions, please feel free to create an issue or contact the email: ztq602656097@mail.ustc.edu.cn or lizhaoyi777@mail.ustc.edu.cn.
+If you have any questions, please feel free to create an issue or contact the email: ztq602656097@mail.ustc.edu.cn, lizhaoyi777@mail.ustc.edu.cn.

 ## Details
 - About the dataset in compmctg benchmark, please check [data/README.md](https://github.com/tqzhong/CG4MCTG/tree/main/data)